 - Remediations — remediation playbook generation

-Read-only by default with RBAC (Role-Based Access Control).
-The combination of local RHEL diagnostics + cloud Insights intelligence is the most complete vendor MCP story in the Linux space.
+Read-only by default with RBAC.
+Documentation now covers emergency credential revocation procedures and all three transport options (HTTP, SSE, Streamable HTTP).
+The combination of local RHEL diagnostics + cloud Lightspeed intelligence remains the most complete vendor MCP story in the Linux space.

 openSUSE systemd-mcp (Official)